Why did Operation Market Garden in 1944 fail?

 LAUNCHED ON Sept.
 17, 1944 – three months after D-Day and less than a month after the shattering German defeat in Normandy – Operation Market Garden was the largest airborne operation in history.
 It was intended to bypass Hitler’s Westwall defensive line and open the way into the North German Plain and deep into the heart of the Third Reich.

-READ: What is ancient building?
+READ: What is a back pedal brake?

 What happened on the first day of Market Garden?